cnio-bu/bollito/README.md

 and the projection of datasets on each other by using these *anchors*.
 For more information regarding the integration step, please refer to the [Seurat Integration and Label Transfer documentation](https://satijalab.org/seurat/v3.1/integration.html).

-Normalization is also available on this step, as described above.
+Integration step also performs the normalization of the integrated samples.
+It uses the same normalization method and values specified for the normalization rule, so the user does not need to specify any extra parameter.

-To enable this step, the following parameters need to be adjusted via the configuration file:
+To enable this step, the user just need to set the "enabled" parameter to TRUE in the configuration file.
-* Set *perform* to *TRUE*.
-* Specify the normalization method.
-* Specify a variable to regress out (optional).

 ### 5. Clustering.